Kylagf2011/CS312-Course-Project/README.md

 Course Project Part 2 for CS 312 (System Administration)

 ## Overview
 The goal of this project is to fully automate the provisioning, configuration, and deployment of a Minecraft server through AWS.
-In place of manually running the AWS console, or using ssh, Infrastructure as Code (IaC) tools and configuration management were used to create a deployable server.
+In place of manually running the AWS console, or using SSH, Infrastructure as Code (IaC) tools and configuration management were used to create a deployable server.

 ## Tool Requirements
 **OS**: Ubuntu v24.04.1